M.S., AME ’84

 The Tanzanian government gave its final approval for the school to open in November 2009, teachers and a headmistress were hired in December 2009, and 44 children began class on January 11, 2010.

-In addition, the project architect and overall director of construction confirmed that the guesthouse remains on schedule to open in late 2011.
+In addition, the project architect and overall director of construction confirmed that the guesthouse remains on schedule.
 For more information, visit http://www.mailisita.org.